Spiritual Life Insurance

 A FEW WORDS ON 'HEAVEN', OR THE ETERNAL FUTURE

-When Jesus returns, he will work out a plan to judge both the living and the dead.
-The future world will once again be free of sin, and God will live with his people again.
+When Jesus bodily returns in the near future, he will work out a plan to judge both the living and the dead.
+The future world will once again be free of sin as it was in the beginning of time, and God will live with his people again.
 We read in the book of Revelation that God will once again will live with us where we can directly experience his presence.
+When will this happen?
+Only God knows.

-In the final scene of life from the book of Revelation, we walk with God once again not on pillowy clouds, but on a New and restored Earth.
-Not in a garden, but a massive garden city, no longer tempted by the presence or power of sin, decay, and death.
+In the final scene of the biblical movie (Read chapter 23 of Revelations) we will again walk with God once again not on pillowy clouds, but on a New and restored Earth.
+Not in a garden, but a massive garden city.
+No longer tempted by the presence or power of sin, decay, and death.
 No fear, anxiety, tears or evil.

 In the meantime, prior to this restoration, when a person dies in Christ today, they can have confidence that they will be with the Lord in Heaven, which is simply the unseen realm where God lives.

-My Dad died a few years back, and our family draws great comfort in believing that death is not the end, but the start of eternal life, and I'll see my Dad again, walking free from sickness and pain.
-His mind clear, his body strong, his spirit undivided by all the garbage of this world.
+My Dad died a few years back, as did my best friend Greg.
+Our family draws great comfort in believing that death is not the end, but the start of eternal life, and I'll see my Dad and Greg again, walking free from sickness and pain.
+My mother has lost her mind to Asheimer's disease, but in the next world her mind be clear again.
+We will have peace of mind, body, and soul. when all the garbage of this world fades away.

 Consider from the book of Revelation 21 at John's prophetic description :